List of Marvel Comics characters: P: Rico Axelson

+Billy

 After being possessed by Knull, the four symbiotes possess a bickering family, with Phage taking the son Billy.
 The group head to New York to assist in Carnage's quest and hunt Dylan Brock and Normie Osborn but are defeated and separated from their hosts by the Maker.
 Under Knull's possession, Phage merges with his "siblings" into one, but is defeated by Andi Benton.

+Mitch

+Phage's fourth host is Buck Cashman's hunting dog Mitch.

+Buck Cashman

-Phage's fourth and fifth hosts are Buck Cashman initially and a hunting dog subsequently.
-Led by the Carnage symbiote, Phage and the other three symbiote enforcers participate in a conspiracy involving the Friends of Humanity, only to be defeated by Thompson, Silence and Toxin, and taken into in Alchemax's custody.
+Phage's fifth host is Buck Cashman.
+Led by the Carnage symbiote, Phage and the other three symbiote enforcers participate in a conspiracy involving the Friends of Humanity, only to be defeated by Thompson, Silence and Toxin and taken into Alchemax's custody.

+Carl Strickland

+During the "Venom War" storyline, the Phage symbiote bonds with Carl Strickland of the Wild Pack while fighting the Zombiotes.